Who We Help

 - Science Weeks; what better way to highlight the importance of science than with a hands-on, action packed week!

 - Science Subscriptions; to provide help in making the science curriculum more relevant and exciting

-- Gardening Clubs; a great way to get children working outside
+- Gardening Resources; a great way to get children working outside

 - Grounds for Science; to regenerate school grounds